Types of apples in Australia

 Start with a simple flavour combination like apple and cinnamon or apple and pork and you already have something fabulous.
 Put these combinations into action with great recipes and you have a winner.

 For inspiration on cooking with apples, check out the recipes of take a look at this Apple Recipe Collection.
-Don't forget you can save these recipes to your own ecookbooks using your free myfoodbook account.
+Don't forget you can save these recipes to your own eCookbooks using your free myfoodbook account.
 Log in to start saving, or if you don't have an account you can register here.